AMID Logo E-BAY Logo

 Other exemptions:

-1. International shipping goods are detained;
+1. Global shipping goods are detained.

 2. Notice will be sent to the importer (CF28.
 Request for Information);